-The next YCAPS-JUMP-ICAS seminar will look at the challenges China’s rise presents to U.S. Maritime Strategy.
-The event will be held on March 4 in Yokosuka.
+This YCAPS-JUMP-ICAS seminar looked at the challenges China’s rise presents to U.S. Maritime Strategy.
+The event was held on March 4 in Yokosuka.

 In the second edition of their classic book, Red Star over the Pacific: China’s Rise and the Challenge to US Maritime Strategy, Professors Toshi Yoshihara and James Holmes assess how the rise of Chinese sea power will affect U.S. maritime strategy in Asia.

 Combining a close knowledge of Asia and an ability to tap Chinese-language sources, the authors argue that China is laying the groundwork for a sustained challenge to American primacy in maritime Asia.
 To defend this hypothesis, they look back to Alfred Thayer Mahan’s sea-power theories, now popular with the Chinese.
 The book considers how strategic thought about the sea shapes Beijing’s deliberations and examines the Chinese navy’s operational concepts, tactics, and capabilities.
 They conclude that China now presents a challenge to America’s strategic position of such magnitude that Washington must compete in earnest.